AdobeDocs/journey-optimizer-learn.en/help/administration/alerts.md

 >The video shows the alerts feature in the Adobe Experience Platform user interface.
 The feature is accessible in Journey Optimizer from the left navigation ADMINISTRATION > Alerts.
 >
 >
->When accessing alerts from Journey Optimizer, by default only alerts specific to your Journey Optimizer instance are displayed.
+>When accessing alerts from Journey Optimizer, by default only alerts specific to your live Journeys are displayed.

 >[!VIDEO](https://video.tv.adobe.com/v/336218?quality=12)

+See the [product documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/reporting/alerts.html?lang=en) for more information.